Access permissions, custom objects and menu bars

 Notes:

-• When you use Apsona for Salesforce, the "Settings" menu will only appear if you have the "Manage Users" permission set in your Salesforce profile.
-This usually means you must be an administrator to see this menu.
+• When you use Apsona for Salesforce, the full “Settings” menu will only appear if you have the “Manage Users” and “Modify All Data” permissions available to you, either in your Salesforce profile or via permission sets.
+This usually means you must be an administrator to see the full menu.
+If you are not an adminitrator, you will see just a few items relevant to your user profile.

 • If your installation uses Group Edition or Professional Edition, Salesforce uses only the "Standard User" and "System Administrator" profiles.
 So in these cases, there is no reason to create configurations for the other profiles, even if Apsona shows them to you.